 The protesting Congress members continued to raise slogans for an hour even as Speaker Sumitra Mahajan continued with the Question Hour proceedings.

 A visibly upset Congress leader in the House Mallikarjun Kharge raised concerns about not being allowed to raise the issue despite making the demand for the past five days.

 Few minutes after the Zero Hour began at noon, the protesting Congress members walked out.

 Besides seeking an apology from Modi, the Congress members also sought an apology from the BJP for alleging that a scam had taken place in connection with the 2G spectrum allocation during the UPA rule.

 Their demand came a day after a special court acquitted all the accused in the 2G scam case.

 On the fifth day of their protest, the number of Congress members in the Well was less compared to other days.
 The overall attendance in the House was on the lower side, both in the Treasury and the Opposition sides.

 The Prime Minister, UPA chairperson Sonia Gandhi and Congress president Rahul Gandhi were also not present in the House.
 Sonia Gandhi is usually present during Question Hour, which has recently witnessed her party members protesting in the Well.
-Parliament would now meet again on Wednesday after a long weekend due to Christmas.